 Aluminum 6061

-Commonly used in the manufacture of heavy-duty structures requiring good corrosion resistance, truck and marine components, railroad cars, furniture, tank fittings, general structural and high pressure applications, wire products, and in pipelines.
+Commonly used in the manufacture of heavy-duty structures requiring good corrosion resistance, truck and marine components, railroad cars, furniture, tank fittings, general structural and high-pressure applications, wire products, and pipelines.

-Machinability in the harder T 4 and T6 tempers is good.
+The machinability in the harder T4 and T6 tempers is good.
 It is notably less easy to machine in the annealed temper.

 The alloy has very good welding characteristics and may be welded by all of the common welding techniques.
 Gas tungsten arc welding is generally used for thin sections (less than 0.032″) and gas metal arc welding is used for heavier sections.
 Use alloy 4043 filler wire for best results, although a decrease in T 6 properties will result.

-Solution heat treat at 990 F for adequate time to allow for thorough heating and then water quench.
-Precipitation hardening is done at 320 F for 18 hours and air cool, followed by 350 F for 8 hours and air cooling.
+Solution heat treated at 990 F for adequate time to allow for thorough heating and then water quench.
+Precipitation hardening is done at 320 F for 18 hours and air cooling, followed by 350 F for 8 hours and air cooling.

 The alloy is capable of being hot forged at temperatures in the range of 900 F to 750 F.